 Rolling fleeces

-Roll the remaining fleece.
-First, fold the sides toward the centre of the fleece.
-Then fold the neck area back toward the centre of the fleece.
+To roll the remaining fleece fold the sides toward the centre of the fleece then fold the neck area back toward the centre of the fleece.
 Gently roll up the fleece, starting at the tail end.

 Traditionally, the rolled fleece was tied together with paper twine.
 Today, most wool buyers prefer it not be tied.
-If the fleece is tied, it's extremely important to use only the special paper twine made for tying fleeces.
+Be sure to know what your market is looking for.
+If the fleece is tied for any reason, it's extremely important to use only the special paper twine made for tying fleeces.
 Other types of twine should not be used.

 Sorting the fleeces